Tyler-Hilbert/CUDA-KMeans/README.md

 Go to: https://github.com/Tyler-Hilbert/CUDA-KMeans/tree/52db75728794449dc152989c648e03b632d24c08 for most recent performance tests.

 ## Performance compared to scikit-learn and ArrayFire
+It is shown that this implementations of K-Means outperforms scitkit-learn and ArrayFire on a T4.
 ![CUDA KMeans Performance vs scikit-learn and ArrayFire](https://raw.githubusercontent.com/Tyler-Hilbert/CUDA-KMeans/main/Performance/Comparison.png)